dirtsimple/imposer/README.md

 Note: if your state file needs to run shell commands that will change the state of the system in some way, you must **only** run these commands during the `before_apply` or `after_apply` events, so that they are only run by the  `imposer apply` subcommand and not by diagnostic commands like `imposer json` or `imposer php`.

+### Identifying What Options To Set

+To set up the configuration in a state file, you need to know what option keys and values you need to set.
+But since most users only configure Wordpress via the web UI, plugin developers rarely *document* the relevant keys and values.
+So, to help you discover what keys and values to use, imposer provides tools that let you inspect and monitor option changes made through the Wordpress UI.

+The main tool you will use for this process is `imposer options review`, which lets you interactively review and approve changes made to the options in the database since your last review.

+To use it, just run `imposer options review`.
+Either you'll be immediately presented with JSON patch chunks for review and approval (using the same UI as `git add --patch)`, or the command will begin monitoring the database for new changes, waiting for you to change something via the Wordpress UI.

+Once you've approved a change, it won't show up during future runs of the `review`, `diff`, or `watch` subcommands of `imposer options`.
+This lets you filter out changes you already know how to map to a state file, and irrelevant "noise" changes (like changes to the `cron` option), while still observing changes to values you're still working on with `watch` or `diff`.

+For more details on imposer's tools for monitoring and inspecting Wordpress options, see the [imposer options](#imposer-options) command reference, below.

 ## Installation, Requirements, and Use

 Imposer is packaged with composer, and is intended to be installed that way, i.e. via `composer require dirtsimple/imposer:dev-master` or `composer global require dirtsimple/imposer:dev-master`.
 In either case, make sure that the appropriate `vendor/bin` directory is on your `PATH`, so that you can just run `imposer` without having to specify the exact location.